 - Seek medical care immediately if you are experiencing the signs of a heart attack or stroke.
 Don’t let the fear of COVID-19 keep you home.
 Call 9-1-1 and get to the hospital right away.
 It could save your life.

 - Learn how to perform hands-only CPR.
 It can save a life.

-For more information about protecting your heart, visit the Dartmouth-Hitchcock's Heart & Vascular Center website.
+For more information about protecting your heart, visit the Heart and Vascular Center's website.